-We wanted to look around a few RV's and found a show in Atlanta last weekend.
-It's around three hours to the Atlanta Show from our base here in Abbeville.
+We wanted to look around a few RV’s and found a show in Atlanta last weekend.
+It’s around three hours to the Atlanta RV Show Fall 2018 from our base here in Abbeville.
 We like to visit shows on not so busy days.
-The first day of this show was Friday, so we climbed into the truck and got to the show around noon.
+The first day of this show was Friday, so we climbed into the wrapped Campsiteflags.com truck and got to the show around noon.

 We brought our granddaughter along with us.
 She loves looking at all, and I mean every one of the RVs.
 Pretty much all of the major manufacturers were at the show represented by nine dealers.

 With the granddaughter, we looked into just about every unit on the show floor.